ibm-cloud-docs/vpc/hub-spoke-configure-hub.md

 * Before you enable a VPC as a DNS hub, review [Planning considerations](/docs/vpc?topic=vpc-vpe-dns-sharing-planning-considerations) and [Known issues and limitations](/docs/vpc?topic=vpc-vpe-dns-sharing-limitations).
 * Ensure that the VPC you choose to enable as a hub has its DNS resolver type set to System (the default) or Manual.
 For more information, see [Setting the DNS resolver type](/docs/vpc?topic=vpc-configure-dns-resolver&interface=ui).

-You can enable a VPC as a DNS hub with the UI, CLI, API, or Terraform.
+You can enable a VPC as a DNS hub with the console, CLI, API, or Terraform.

-## Enabling a VPC as a DNS hub in the UI
+## Enabling a VPC as a DNS hub in the console
 {: #vpe-dns-sharing-ui}
 {: ui}